Benefits Strategy

 Case Study of a Company that Offers Tuition Reimbursement

-Many companies offer some form of tuition assistance, including tuition reimbursement.
-Discover Financial Services, a leading payments services company, is an excellent example of how successful these programs can be.
+Many companies offer some form of tuition assistance, including reimbursement.
+Discover Financial Services, a leading payments services company, is a prime tuition reimbursement program example.

 Between 2010 and 2013, Discover invested $7.4M in its tuition reimbursement program.
 558 frontline call center agents (Agents) and 552 corporate function workforce (Non-Agents) participated in Discover’s TRP during this period.